stimulsoft/Samples-Dashboards.WEB-for-Blazor-WebAssembly/README.md

 # Blazor WebAssembly samples for Stimulsoft Dashboards.BLAZOR

-#### This repository contains the source code of the examples of usage Stimulsoft Dashboards.BLAZOR reporting tool in the Blazor WebAssembly applications, using C# code and Razor components.
-This product and examples are compatible with .NET 5.0 and higher.
+#### This repository contains the source code of the examples of usage Stimulsoft Dashboards.BLAZOR data analytics tool in the Blazor WebAssembly applications, using C# code and Razor components.
+This product and examples are compatible with .NET 5.0 / 6.0 / 7.0 frameworks.

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders: